UseInterstellar/Interstellar/README.md

 <a target="_blank" href="https://app.cyclic.sh/api/app/deploy/interstellarnetwork/Interstellar"><img alt="Deploy to Cyclic" src="https://binbashbanana.github.io/deploy-buttons/buttons/remade/cyclic.svg"></a>

 ## Deployment Alternatives:
+For more deployment options join our [Discord Server](https://discord.gg/interstellar) for tons of different ways to deploy Interstellar.

+#### What happened to Replit Deployment?
-As of 01/01/2024, Replit is [no longer free](https://blog.replit.com/hosting-changes).
+As of January 1st 2024, Replit is [no longer free](https://blog.replit.com/hosting-changes).
 Try GitHub Codespaces instead.

 ### GitHub Codespaces:
 1. Create a GitHub account if you haven't already.